 The evidence supporting the safety of genetically modified, to humans and to the environment, is overwhelming.
 The evidence showing that GMO crops are dangerous is notably lacking, and that includes the embarrassingly bad research from Séralini.

 Again, I don’t deify people (and since Bill Gates is an atheist, why would I?).
 I’m sure Gates isn’t perfect, maybe he hates cats (no, I don’t know that, and I’m not going to waste my time refuting or supporting such nonsense).
-But what he’s doing to help feed the world, save children from malnutrition (and vaccine preventable diseases), and find innovative ways to improve the world–this is the absolute definition of a moral human being.
+His and his foundation’s efforts to help feed the world, save children from malnutrition (and vaccine preventable diseases), and find innovative ways to improve the world are the absolute definition of a moral human being.

 The anti-GMO horde can only rely upon logical fallacies, bad science, and straight up lying to attack the Bill and Melinda Gates Foundation.
 I’m sure he doesn’t care, and I’m sure he’s going to continue doing what is best for people all over the world.
 Because the Gates family seems to genuinely care about making the world a better place when they leave it compared to when they entered.
 How many of us can say that?